VB-groupoids and representation theory of Lie groupoids: Introduction

 \section{Introduction}

+Let $G$ be a Lie group with a representation on a vector space $V$, and let $G \ltimes V$ be the semidirect product.
+In addition to being a group, $G \ltimes V$ is a vector bundle over $G$, and the multiplication map $(G \ltimes V) \times (G \ltimes V) \to G \ltimes V$ is linear.
+In other words, the semidirect product is a \emph{group object in the category of vector bundles}.

+Conversely, let $\Gamma \to G$ be a group object in the category of (smooth) vector bundles.
+That is, let $\Gamma \to G$ be a vector bundle equipped with a Lie group structure, such that the multiplication map $\Gamma \times \Gamma \to \Gamma$ is linear.
+Then $G$ automatically inherits a Lie group structure.
+Furthermore, using right-translation by zero-vectors, we can trivialize $\Gamma$, allowing us to canonically identify it with a semidirect product $G \ltimes \Gamma_e$, where $\Gamma_e$ is the fiber over the identity element $e \in G$.

+Thus there is a one-to-one correspondence between Lie group representations and group objects in the category of vector bundles.
+In particular, the adjoint representation of $G$ on its Lie algebra $\mathfrak{g}$ corresponds to the tangent bundle $TG$, and the coadjoint representation corresponds to the cotangent bundle $T^*G$.

+The goal of this paper is to extend the above correspondence to the setting of Lie groupoids.
+The situation here is complicated by the fact that Lie groupoids do not in general possess well-defined adjoint representations.
+Rather, as was observed by Evens, Lu, and Weinstein \cite{elw}, there is a sense in which a Lie groupoid $G \arrows M$ possesses a natural ``representation up to homotopy'' on the $2$-term complex $A \to TM$, where $A$ is the Lie algebroid of $G$.

+The notion of representation up to homotopy was refined by Arias Abad and Crainic \cite{aba-cra:rephomgpd}, who gave explicit formulas for the adjoint representation up to homotopy.
+However, their construction relies on the choice of a certain Ehresmann connection on $G$, so it is not canonical in the strictest sense, though it is canonical up to isomorphism.

-$\VB$-groupoids were introduced by Pradines \cite{pradines2} in relation to the theory of symplectic groupoids \cite{cdw} and have played an important role in the study of double structures by Kirill Mackenzie and his collaborators \cite{mac:dbl2, mac:dblie2, mackenzie-2000, mac:duality, mackenzie-2006}.
-A $\VB$-groupoid can essentially be defined as a ``vector-bundle object in the category of Lie groupoids''.
-Two well-studied examples are the tangent prolongation $TG \arrows TM$ and cotangent prolongation $T^*G \arrows A^*$, where $G \arrows M$ is a Lie groupoid with Lie algebroid $A$.
-In fact, $TG$ and $T^*G$ are, respectively, the standard examples of $\LA$-groupoid \cite{mac:dblie1} and symplectic groupoid.
+Our approach is to consider \emph{$\VB$-groupoids} as geometric models for representations up to homotopy.
+Essentially, a $\VB$-groupoid is a Lie groupoid with a compatible linear structure, making it a \emph{groupoid object in the category of vector bundles}. $\VB$-groupoids were first introduced by Pradines \cite{pradines2} in relation to the theory of symplectic groupoids \cite{cdw, karasev, weinstein-symplectic} and have played an important role in the study of double structures by Kirill Mackenzie and his collaborators \cite{mac:drinfeld, mac:dblie2, mac:duality, mac:ehresmann}.
+Given a Lie groupoid $G \arrows M$ with Lie algebroid $A$, one can construct two naturally-associated $\VB$-groupoids: the tangent bundle $TG \arrows TM$ and the cotangent bundle $T^*G \arrows A^*$.
+The latter is the standard example of a symplectic groupoid.

-$\VB$-groupoids are also the objects that integrate $\VB$-algebroids \cite{bur-cab}.
-In \cite{gs-m:vbalg}, it was shown that $\VB$-algebroids provide a good framework for studying the representation theory of Lie algebroids.
-The goal of this paper is to describe the analogous relationship between $\VB$-groupoids and the representation theory of Lie groupoids.